 Press release from Evergreen Community Charter School:

-On Saturday, September 28, 9 a.m. to 4 p.m., Evergreen will partner with Rainbow Community School to host My Place in Race, an experiential racial equity workshop for middle school students.
-Facilitated by Alexandria Ravenel, co-chair of Building Bridges of Asheville, the free workshop seeks to help 7th and 8th grade students participate in meaningful and intentional dialogue about race.
+On Saturday, April 23, 9 a.m. to 4 p.m., Evergreen will host My Place in Race, an experiential racial equity workshop for middle school students.
+Facilitated by alexandria monque ravenel (intentionally lower case), owner of Collaborative Organizing and Noir Collective AVL, the free workshop seeks to help 7th and 8th grade students participate in meaningful and intentional dialogue about race.
 Lunch, snacks, and transportation will be provided.

-WHAT: My Place in Race, a racial equity workshop for 7th and 8th graders
+WHAT: My Place in Race, an experiential racial equity workshop for 7th and 8th graders

 WHERE: Evergreen Community Charter School, 50 Bell Road, Asheville

 To apply to participate, please complete this form by April 15.
 All 7th and 8th grade students are welcome to apply.

 The comments section is here to provide a platform for civil dialogue on the issues we face together as a local community.
 Xpress is committed to offering this platform for all voices, but when the tone of the discussion gets nasty or strays off topic, we believe many people choose not to participate.
 Xpress editors are determined to moderate comments to ensure a constructive interchange is maintained.
 All comments judged not to be in keeping with the spirit of civil discourse will be removed and repeat violators will be banned.
 See here for our terms of service.
 Thank you for being part of this effort to promote respectful discussion.